Early Childhood Education

 - SLO #1: Analyze early growth and development from conception to thirty-six months.

-- Assess current research regarding all developmental domains: physical, cognitive, social/emotional, and language.
+- Assess current research and demonstrate developmentally appropriate observation skills across all developmental domains, including physical, cognitive, social/emotional, and language development.

 - Examine the research regarding positive attention, approval, and attunement as the foundation of secure attachment.

-- Distinguish variations in temperament and their significance to parents and caregivers.
+- Analyze variations in temperament and their significance to parents and caregivers.

 ECE 331 Care and Education of Infants and Toddlers